Washington University in St. Louis

 St. Louis, MO 63130-4899

 The Dixit lab seeks to understand the mechanisms underlying plant cell morphogenesis.
 Our work focuses on the cortical microtubule cytoskeleton, which defines plant cell shape by serving as a scaffold for cell wall assembly.
 Our goal is to understand: 1) how cells create, maintain and remodel cortical microtubule arrays to dynamically control plant growth and development; and 2) how the cortical microtubule array orchestrates directional deposition of cell wall material.
 We are addressing these questions in the model plant Arabidopsis thaliana using a combination of molecular genetics, high resolution live-cell imaging and computer simulation studies.
-In addition, we are developing new techniques for reconstituting the dynamics and interactions of cortical microtubules in vitro to analyze the functions of key molecules under controlled conditions and at single molecule resolution.
+In addition, we are developing new techniques for reconstituting the dynamics and interactions of cortical microtubules in vitro to analyze the functions of key molecules under controlled conditions and at single molecule level.
 Current research areas in the lab are:

-3. Investigation of the function of kinesins in cell wall assembly.
+3. Investigation of the function of kinesins in cell wall assembly

 Zhang Q, Fishel EA, Bertroche T and Dixit R (2013).
 Microtubule severing at crossover sites by katanin generates ordered cortical microtubule arrays in Arabidopsis.
 Current Biology, 23: 2191-2195.